-At the high end of the lifespan range are specialty prints made by expensive processes such as the carbon printing processes.
-In these prints, three color separations are made of the image and long-lasting pigment sheets are laid down in registration on a piece of paper.
-These can last centuries, but are REALLY expensive.
+At the high end of the lifespan, the range is specialty prints made by expensive processes such as the carbon printing processes.
+In these prints, three-color separations are made of the image and long-lasting pigment sheets are laid down in registration on a piece of paper.
+These can last centuries but are REALLY expensive.
 You’re not likely to run into one of these in your church bazaar!

 Digital output using inkjet printers is all the rage these days, but beware: still, some of these prints are very short-lived.
 I had one posted in an east-facing window to catch a few hours of direct sun in the morning.
 After six months, it was significantly faded.
 The problem is that many consumer inkjet inks are dye-based, and these fade rapidly in bright light.

 If the print is made on a color photocopier, I wouldn’t even touch it.
 These prints can often have a lifespan of a few months before noticeable fading occurs.